Professional-Job-Seekers/UnderTheWing/README.md

 ### Description

+Under the Wing - Virtual Mentorship.
+A web platform that helps college students find working professional mentors.

-Under the Wing is a virtual mentoring platform that pairs college students & working professionals with highschool seniors who have similar career interests in a Mentor-Mentee relationship.
+- A virtual mentoring platform that pairs college students & working professionals with highschool seniors who have similar career interests in a Mentor-Mentee relationship.
 The platform will support and facilitate the mentoring relationship by providing pathways for both mentors and mentees to follow.
 Moreover, unlike other professional networking platforms, Under the Wing guarantees that mentees get matched with a mentor and vice versa.
 In short, Under the Wing will provide an opportunity for Mentees to develop their professional network and skills while also providing mentors with a pipeline to talent and an opportunity to give back.

 ![Alt text](docs/design/wireframes/views/Mentee-Mentor-Pathway-Commit-Flow.gif?raw=true "Account View")